SENSUIKAN!

 13 May 1943:

-Departs Rabaul for her seventh supply mission to Lae, carrying 11 tons of weapons, 5 tons of ammunition, 9 tons of food, supply drums and 10 passengers.
-Returns to Lae with 4 passengers.
+Arrives at Lae on her seventh supply run, carrying 11.5 tons of weapons, 5 tons of ammunition, 9 tons of food in supply drums and 10 passengers.
+Returns to Rabaul with 4 passengers.

 Five miles off Lae.
 Cdr Morton C. Mumma, Jr. (former CO of SAILFISH), ComTGp 50.1, is riding in Lt (jg) R. E. Hamachek's PT-150.
-Hamachek and Ens H. P. Knight's PT-152 spot a submarine, probably the I-6*, on the surface making about 12 knots at 6,000 yards.
+Hamachek and Ens H. P. Knight's PT-152 spot a submarine, probably I-6, on the surface making about 12 knots at 6,000 yards.
 Each PT fires two torpedoes at long-range.
 The submarine stops and all the torpedoes pass ahead of her.
-Closing to 4,000 yards, the PT-150 fires one torpedo at the stationary target.
+Closing to 4,000 yards, PT-150 fires one torpedo at the stationary target.
 Suddenly, the submarine increases speed and the torpedo misses astern.
-The PTs run parallel to the submarine's course and then turn to decrease the range, but the I-6 crash dives.
-As the PTs lay to, the submarine fires a torpedo that passes under the bow of PT 150.
+The PTs run parallel to the submarine's course and then turn to decrease the range, but the I-6 crash-dives.
+As the PTs lay to, the submarine fires a torpedo that passes under the bow of PT-150.
 She is saved only by her shallow draft.

 14 May 1943:

-The I-6, and later the I-5, are diverted to rescue the crews of Mitsubishi G4M ("Betty") bombers of the 751st NAG (Kokutai) that were downed during the raid on Oro Bay.
-The I-5 locates and rescues some fliers.
+I-6, and later I-5, are diverted to rescue the crews of Mitsubishi G4M Betty bombers of the 751st NAG downed during the raid on Oro Bay.
+I-6 locates and rescues two fliers in the area 60 miles off Buna.

 20 May 1943: